rozek/lava-lamp-replacement/README.md

 As soon as you got the Espruino board of your choice, you should work through the "Getting started" tutorial for this board (just use [the board overview](https://www.espruino.com/Other+Boards) as a starting point, click on your board and you will be directed to the related instructions)

-The tutorial will tell you
+That tutorial will tell you

-* which drivers you may have to install in order to communicate with your board (if any)
+* which drivers to install in order to communicate with your board (if any)
 * how to use the [Espruino Web IDE](https://www.espruino.com/ide/#) and
 * how to update the firmware (if that should be necessary)